You could fight The Bacon Effect. Or you could embrace it and make Bacon Wrapped Asparagus!

 - Bacon Wrapped Asparagus with Caramelized Onions.
 Prepare the caramelized onions from my Roasted Asparagus with Caramelized Onions and Pine Nuts.
 Pile them atop the cooked bundles.

 Make-Ahead and Storage Tips

-- To Store Leftover Bacon Wrapped Asparagus: While you cannot freeze Bacon Wrapped Asparagus (the texture will not hold up), you can refrigerate it for up to 3 days.
+- To Store Leftover Bacon Wrapped Asparagus: While you cannot freeze bacon wrapped asparagus (the texture will not hold up), you can refrigerate leftovers for up to 3 days.
 To reheat, arrange the leftover bundles on a greased baking sheet, then reheat in a 375 degree F oven until warmed through.

-- To Make Bacon Wrapped Asparagus Ahead: Prep the bundles (including wrapping them in bacon) up to 1 day in advance.
+- To Make Bacon Wrapped Asparagus Ahead: Prep the bundles (including wrapping them in bacon slices) up to 1 day in advance.
 Store them in your refrigerator, then cook as directed.